point reyes kayak camping

 Plan to book flight arriving in the Bay Area on Friday and departing no earlier than 10pm Sunday night, or Monday morning.

-We don't want finances ever to be the thing that gets in the way of your coming on a Trail Mavens trip.
-With that in mind, we offer installment plans, so you can spread out trip payment over three months.
-Sound appealing?
-Email email@example.com and we'll get you set up.
+We don't want finances to ever be the thing that gets in the way of you experiencing a Trail Mavens trip.
+We offer installment plans and photographer discounts.
+To learn more, email email@example.com and we'll get you set up.